Claim Check-Worthiness Detection: How Well do LLMs Grasp Annotation Guidelines?: Experimental Setup

-Claims are never made in isolation; their context matters not only for verifying their veracity but also for gauging their factuality and worthiness even before fact-checking.
 We investigate how LLMs' predictive accuracy depends on the amount of situational context provided to the model.
-To this end, we leverage the context information available in the CB and POLI datasets and expand the prompts by adding the co-text of the claim (Level C1), speaker information (Level C2), or both (Level C3) (NEWS includes additional information, cf.~Appendix~\ref{sec:context_info}).
-The amount of co-text included in the prompt is the same as what was originally shown to the annotators (cf.~Table~\ref{tab:datasets}).
-Speaker information pertains to the speaker's identity and political party.
-The context information was appended to the prompts (cf.~Appendix~\ref{sec:dataset_info} for a detailed description).
+To this end, we leverage the context information available in the CB and POLI datasets and expand the prompts in three variants:

-We only extend the prompts with optimal verbosity level (V3 for CB and V1 for POLI).
-Table~\ref{tab:levels_context} shows the F1 scores by context levels for \emph{gpt-4-turbo}.
-Surprisingly, expanding the prompt with co-text and speaker information did not improve the model's accuracy on either dataset.
-This could be because context information is not required for these datasets, or because our specific prompt structure might be suboptimal and confuse the model.
-We leave further investigation for future work.